Harpers Ferry station: 1931 bridge and relocation

 By the 1920s, even the gentler curves of the 1894-built bridge were an impediment for heavier and faster freight trains.
 In 1930–31, the B&O built a new double-track bridge upstream from the existing bridge.
 The tracks on the West Virginia side were again realigned, with curvature decreased from nine degrees to four degrees.
 The westbound shelter was moved to the new alignment in February 1931; it connected to a new passenger subway.
 The interior of the station building was renovated in 1931, with a boiler room replacing the former women's waiting room.
 The building was relocated on April 15, 1931.
 It was connected to the south end of the subway with a new section of new roof.

 Passenger service declined in the 1930s, rose sharply during World War II, and declined again in the postwar years.
 Valley Branch service dwindled to a single daily round trip, which was discontinued on August 13, 1949.
 By then, Harpers Ferry was served by seven eastbound and five westbound of the twelve daily round trips that passed through on the mainline.
 The Washington–Pittsburgh–Chicago Express, Metropolitan Special, Ambassador, and Washingtonian stopped in both directions.
 The eastbound Diplomat, Shenandoah, and West Virginian and the westbound Cleveland Night Express also stopped, but their opposite-direction counterparts did not.
 The National Limited, Capitol Limited, Columbian, and Cincinnatian did not stop.
 The interlocking tower that protruded from the station was retired in February 1950 and removed within a year.

 Passenger service continued to decline over the following two decades.
 The B&O merged with the Chesapeake and Ohio Railway (C&O) in 1963.
 By 1964, the station was served by all five daily round trips on the B&O mainline: the National Limited, Capitol Limited, Shenandoah, Washington–Chicago Express, and the unnamed ex-Metropolitan Special.
 By late 1970, daily intercity service consisted of the Capitol Limited, Shenandoah, and Metropolitan, the latter two of which were combined westbound.
 Harpers Ferry was also served by a daily Cumberland–Washington round trip, a daily westbound train to Cumberland, and a weekday-only Martinsburg–Washington round trip, for a total of five weekday and four weekend round trips.
+In 1974, the state of Maryland began to fund the B&O. The next year, B&O service operated as a shuttle between Martinsburg and Brunswick; stopping at the three stations in West Virginia.